-- 2 P50 area from the contingent resource area distribution - 3 OGIP presented is the product of the P50 Area by the P50 OGIP per km2 - 4 Estimated Gas Contingent Resource category of 2C.
-There is no certainty that it will be commercially viable to produce any portion of the resources - 5 Net to Falcon's 29.43% working interest in EP76, EP98, and EP117, net contingent resource number does not incorporate royalties over the permits
+2 P50 area from the contingent resource area distribution

+3 OGIP presented is the product of the P50 Area by the P50 OGIP per km2

+4 Estimated Gas Contingent Resource category of 2C.
+There is no certainty that it will be commercially viable to produce any portion of the resources

+5 Net to Falcon's 29.43% working interest in EP76, EP98, and EP117, net contingent resource number does not incorporate royalties over the permits

-As noted in Origin's press release the "The contingent resource estimates contained in [their] report are based on, and fairly represents, information and supporting documentation that have been prepared by Alexander Côté who is a full-time Origin employee and a Qualified Reserves and Resource Evaluator.
+As noted in Origin's press release the "The contingent resource estimates contained in [their] report are based on, and fairly represents, information and supporting documentation that have been prepared by Alexander Côté who is a fulltime Origin employee and a Qualified Reserves and Resource Evaluator.
 Mr Côté is a registered professional engineer with specialised unconventional gas resource characterisation and development experience.
 Mr Côté has consented to the form and context in which these statements appear".
 Mr Côté is a member of the Association of Professional Engineers and Geoscientists of Alberta.

-Drilling Operations
+Suspension of Drilling Operations

 Since the introduction of a moratorium on hydraulic fracturing in September 2016, the Northern Territory Government established an independent scientific inquiry.
+Pending the outcome of this independent inquiry, Origin has requested a suspension of all drilling operations with the DPIR.

-The Group had originally indicated that it expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
+The Group had originally indicated that it expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
 The introduction of a moratorium on hydraulic fracturing will delay the completion of the nine well programme.
-The DPIR have granted an extension of an additional twelve months for the completion of the remaining work programme.
+The suspension request and a revised timetable for the remaining work programme are being finalised with the DPIR.